HL7/davinci-ecdx/input/pagecontent/framework.md

 #### Sequence Diagram

-The sequence diagram in Figure 2 below outlines the interaction between the Payer and EHR  query and retrieve the requested data using a direct query:
+The sequence diagram in Figure 2 below outlines a successful interaction between the Payer and EHR to query and retrieve the requested data using a direct query:

 {% include img.html img="search-sequencediagram.svg" caption="Figure 2" %}

 #### Example Transactions: